qwerybot/Adaptive_Deep_Learning/README.md

 Below we describe how to set up the embedded system first, then how to connect the server for remote inference.

 ### Jetson TX2 setup
-To perform remote inference on another system you are going to need to the its ip address through methods such as `ifconfig`.
+To perform remote inference on another system you are going to need to obtain the ip address through methods such as `ifconfig`.
 From now on we will refer to your ip address as `your_ip`.
 We will use that in place of anywhere you need to include your ip address.

 1. Traverse to `code/TX2`.